sposetti/TestDocs/apache-hive-hcatalog.md

 | hive.metastore.uris               | thrift://<metastore server full hostname>:9083

-On all pig hosts create the config directory, copy the config files and set the permissions
+On all Hive hosts create the config directory, copy the config files and set the permissions

     mkdir -p $HIVE_CONF_DIR ;
     <copy the config files to $HIVE_CONF_DIR >